jdrab/sabre-vcard-dumper/README.md

     AutoCommit: 0

 files:
-  # data_dir is relative to script location; sould not include
+  # data_dir is relative to script location; should not include
   # ending slash
   data_dir: data
   # if for some reason you don't want to create data_dir
   create_folders: yes
   # by default script removes data_dir and recreates it if necessary
   delete_data_dir_before_create: 1
-  # params for File::Path used by make_path and remove_tree subs
+  # params for File::Path used by make_path and remove_tree subroutines
   path_options:
     # by default I'd like to know what is happening
     verbose: 1